johnslewis/TwitchClipDownloader/README.md

 This breaks Twitch's TOS, use at your own risk.

+Uses Twitch's private api GQL, so if Twitch makes any updates, it may break.
+(Working as of 4/19/20)

 You need a clientID to do this (not the kraken client id, a gql clientId).
 For whatever reason, these are not unique.
 You can find one online if you snoop around other people's code snippets ;)

 How to use: